By Dinesh Wagle

 It was a thrilling experience to vote after so many years.
 I came to this computer a few minutes ago after casting my vote in the historic elections of Constituent Assembly this morning.
 I had reached at the polling station in Gandhi Adarsha High School, a minute of walk from my home in Gothataar village of Kathmandu constituency 2, at 6:20 AM.
 That was 40 minutes ahead of the opening of the voting time at 7 AM.
 There were already about 50 people in the line!
 One guy came behind me with his identification card saying: I was eagerly waiting for the morning.
 My hand is itching.
 I want to vote!
 I will be voting after 16 years.

-After standing in the line for 40 minutes I went inside the polling station and the lines were divided into three sections (six in total for males and females).
-So I found myself standing in the third position!
-That was cool!
+After standing in the queue for 40 minutes I went inside the polling station.
+There the lines got divided into three sections (six in total for males and females).
+As a result of this division I found myself standing in the third position!
+Cool!

-Not only me but my octogenarian great grandfather was also standing in the line.
-I encountered my mother and brother who were entering the polling station as I was getting out after voting.
+Not only me but my octogenarian great grandfather was also queuing.
+I encountered my other family members who were entering into the polling station as I was exiting.

 I found all people in the line very much excited about voting.

-There was significant number of female voters present at the polling stations.
+Many female voters were present at the polling stations.
 I sensed that many people wanted to vote early in the morning so that they could do other things in their homes during the day.

 I plan to go to different parts of Kathmandu to see the voting process.
 As a matter of fact, as soon as posting this VOTE BLOG, I will be rushing towards Koteshwor and Tinkune and to the downtown Kathmandu.